 You may receive a large number of spam registrations if you allow users to register for subscription accounts.
 Change the admin login URL or add a security question to the register and login page to avoid this.

 When you create a blog, you will be given the choice of entering a username, which will be used to log into your blog or website.

 The majority of people leave it as “admin” by default and forget to change it afterward.

 Consider how simple it would be for even a poor hacker to predict that. haha!
 I noticed a grin on your face.

 You need to make it one-of-a-kind and impossible to guess.
 If you’re not sure how to accomplish it, I’ve put up a simple tutorial on changing your WordPress username.

 Have you used two-factor authentication for your Gmail accounts before?
 If you’re familiar with it, you’ve probably figured out what I’m talking about.

 Two-factor authentication is a simple technique to keep your WordPress site safe from hackers.

 You will receive an OTP while logging in if you connect your blog to your cell phone for two-factor authentication.
-You would be able to log in by entering that number.
+You will be able to log in by entering that number.